 Your control over permissions in Google Cloud services is likely to be less fine-grained than you are accustomed to in your on-premises Hadoop environment.
 Make sure you understand how access management works in Google Cloud before you begin your migration.

-Cloud Identity and Access Management (Cloud IAM) manages access to cloud resources.
+Identity and Access Management (IAM) manages access to cloud resources.
 It works on the basis of accounts and roles.
 Accounts identify a user or request (authentication), and the roles granted to an account dictate the level of access (authorization).
 Most Google Cloud services provide their own set of roles to help you fine-tune permissions.
-As part of the planning process for your migration, you should learn about how Cloud IAM interacts with Cloud Storage and with Dataproc.
+As part of the planning process for your migration, you should learn about how IAM interacts with Cloud Storage and with Dataproc.
 Learn about the permissions models of each additional Google Cloud service as you add it to your system, and consider how to define roles that work across the services that you use.

 Monitoring jobs with Cloud Logging